DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: Experimental investigation of -type algorithms in the toolbox

-Furthermore, hybridization allows significantly reducing the total number of function evaluations (see \textbf{Average results} and \textbf{Median results} columns).
-Among the traditional algorithms, the \birect{} and \plor{} were the most effective algorithms based on the median number of function evaluations (see \textbf{Median results} column).
+Furthermore, hybridization significantly reduces the total number of function evaluations (see \textbf{Average results} and \textbf{Median results} columns).
+The \birect{} and \plor{} were the most effective algorithms among the traditional algorithms based on the median number of function evaluations (see \textbf{Median results} column).
 However, for \plor, such performance needs to be interpreted correctly.
 As \plor{} restricts POH set to only two hyper-rectangles per iteration, a lower number of function evaluations are required to get closer to the solution for simpler (low-dimensional) problems.
-However, looking at the average number of function evaluations, even restricted to the simplest subset of problems (see \textbf{Average results $(n \le 4)$}), \plor{} performance is among the worst. \plor{} has failed on a larger number of simpler test problems compared to other approaches.
-In contrast, \directgl{} is only in a ninth-place based on the median number of function evaluation criteria, but is the only algorithm that solves all simpler $(n \le 4)$ problems and is the best performing algorithm, including hybridized versions.
-Moreover, on average, \directgl{} required approximately $84\%$ percent fewer evaluations of the objective function than the second-best, \birmin{} algorithm, among all traditional \direct-type algorithms on a class of more challenging problems (see \textbf{Average results $(n \ge 5)$}).
-Not surprisingly, within this class, the hybridized \birmin{} algorithm delivers the best average performance.
-Compared with the second-best \direct-type algorithm, \directgl{}, \birmin{} requires approximately $32 \%$ percent fewer evaluations.
+However, looking at the average number of function evaluations, even restricted to the simplest subset of problems (see \textbf{Average results $(n \le 4)$}), \plor{} performance is among the worst. \plor{} has failed on a larger number of simpler test problems than other approaches.
+In contrast, \directgl{} is only in eight place based on the median number of function evaluation criteria but is the only algorithm that solves all simpler $(n \le 4)$ problems and is the best performing algorithm, including hybridized versions.
+Moreover, on average, \directgl{} required approximately $35\%$ percent fewer evaluations of the objective function than the second-best, \birect{} algorithm, among all traditional \direct-type algorithms on a class of more challenging problems (see \textbf{Average results $(n \ge 5)$}).
+Not surprisingly, the hybridized \glccluster{} and \birmin{} algorithms within this class deliver the best average performance.
+Compared with the best traditional \direct-type algorithm, \directgl{}, \glccluster, and \birmin{} require approximately $37 \%$ and $32 \%$ fewer evaluations.